apache/cordova-plugin-media/README.md

 ## media.resumeRecord

-Stops recording an audio file.
+Resumes recording an audio file after the pauseRecord method has been called.

     media.resumeRecord();